-“I love volunteering for Olmsted Parks because I always learn something new and I like how we work together as a team to beautify our parks.”– Sabra Crockett, Volunteer.
+“I love volunteering for Olmsted Parks Conservancy because I always learn something new and I like how we work together as a team to beautify our parks.”

-You help restore natural areas, keep trees and waterways healthy, or help bring new life to playgrounds, ballfields and picnic shelters in the Olmsted Parks.
-We provide the gloves, tools, refreshments and guidance; you just need to dress for the weather and getting dirty!
+You can help restore woodlands, keep trees and waterways healthy, and bring new life to playgrounds and recreational areas in the Olmsted Parks.
+We provide gloves, tools and guidance.
+Participants just need to dress for the weather and getting dirty!

-Receive in-depth training by our staff and help with park projects, volunteer events and/or community outreach.
-Park Stewards gain hands-on experience in ecological restoration, learn how to identify plants, proper planting techniques and Olmsted Parks history.
+Park Stewards are dedicated volunteers who receive in-depth training by our staff and help with park projects, volunteer events and community outreach.
+Through this program, you can gain hands-on experience in ecological restoration, plant identification, proper planting techniques, Olmsted Parks history, community engagement and much more!
 Park Stewards volunteer an average of four hours monthly.
-Next Training will be late summer 2018.
+Our next training will take place in February 2019.

 Junior Park Steward

-This is a year-round program for high school students to gain service hours and make a positive impact in our local Olmsted Parks.
-To start, Register for an upcoming project then upon arrival of your first event, pick up a “punch card” from the Volunteer Leader to track your hours.
+This is a year-round program for high school students to learn about urban ecology, gain service hours and make a positive impact in Louisville’s Olmsted Parks.
+To start, register for a volunteer event and then pick up a punch card from the on-site Volunteer Leader to track your hours.
+Many Junior Park Stewards use this certification for college or job applications upon completion of 24 hours of service.

 Adopt a Park

-Your neighborhood, school and business group can “adopt” all or part of your favorite Frederick Law Olmsted Park.
-Through the adoption program, your group commits to volunteering a minimum of four times a year.
-Conservancy staff will work with you on outlining the park projects needed for your adopted park.
+Your neighborhood, school or business group can adopt all or part of your favorite Olmsted Park!
+Through this program, your group commits to volunteering a minimum of four times annually.
+Common tasks include beautification, planting and maintenance.
+The Conservancy will work with you to outline necessary park projects.

 - Beargrass Creek Alliance